Impact of Community Structure on Cascades: Markov Process of Adoption

-iv.)
-The inactive node belongs to $I^{(j)}_{d_j,d_{-j},u_j,u_{-j}}(k)$ and the active half-edge comes from the other community, while $K_j(d_j,d_{-j}) = u_j + u_{-j} + 1$.
-This is another important growth event for our process wherein an inactive node becomes active owing to a node from another community.
-This occurs with probability Here we should update the variables as follows:
+\item The inactive vertex belongs to $I^{(j)}_{d_j,d_{-j},u_j,u_{-j}}(k)$ and the active half-edge comes from the other community, while $K_j(d_j,d_{-j}) = u_j + u_{-j}$.
+This is another important growth event for our process wherein an inactive vertex becomes active owing to a vertex from the other community.
+This occurs with probability Here we update the variables as follows: